kaistdata/kaistdata/README.md

-## KAIST Data Mining Lab
+## KAIST Data Mining Lab 🌱

-This is a collection of open-source repositories developed by the Data Mining Lab in the Kim Jaechul Graduate School of AI at KAIST.
+This is a collection of open-source repositories developed by the ✨Data Mining Lab✨ in the Kim Jaechul Graduate School of AI at KAIST.

 ## Contents